sushmakalvakuntla/Update-ReadMe/README.md

-## Development (src, lib and the build process)
+## Development (src, dist and the build process)

 NOTE: The source code for the component is in src.
-A transpiled CommonJS version (generated with Babel) is available in lib for use with node.js, browserify and webpack.
-A UMD bundle is also built to dist, which can be included without the need for any build system.
+A transpiled CommonJS version (generated with Babel) is available in dist for use with node.js and webpack.

-To build, watch and serve the examples (which will also watch the component source), run npm start.
-If you just want to watch changes to src and rebuild lib, run npm run watch (this is useful if you are working with npm link).

 ## Contributing